HypnoticMarten77/lit-code/README.md

 # lit-code
-Code for the Sons of PBJ semester project
+This is the repository for the code for lit, the Sons of PBJ final semester project.

+Team Members:
+-Andres Maldonado-Martin
+-Mason Anderson
+-Nicholas Verdugo
+-Nicolas Merimbeau